Camp Liberty shooting: Mental health claims

 Under already contentious circumstances, the decision by military prosecutors to seek a death sentence against Sgt.
-Russell re-energized a blame game that has pitted Russell's defense attorneys against the U.S. Army psychiatric team their client partly targeted at the Camp Liberty Combat Stress Center.
+Russell re-energized a blame game that pitted Russell's defense attorneys against the U.S. Army psychiatric team their client partly targeted at the Camp Liberty Combat Stress Center.

 Lead defense attorney James Culp called treatment Russell received just prior to the killings "mental health mistreatment" and "a significant causal factor" in the massacre, leading him to pursue a "first-ever" insanity defense.

 News feature stories have subsequently appeared supporting, and rebutting, that argument.
 An indictment of combat zone mental health care in the U.S. military, an August 1, 2012 Bloomberg BusinessWeek story suggested the three counselors Russell saw for about 2.5 hours total are culpable, and could have prevented the tragedy.

 But in an interview, one of those counselors, psychiatrist (then Lt.
 Col.) Michael Jones, counters in detail.
 Jones, who roomed with victim Matthew Houseal and survived the shootings by escaping through a window, instead describes a combat stress team that was "competent, well-trained, and empathetic" and a soldier, Sgt.
 Russell, who wanted to leave the Army at any cost.

-In 2013, Russell pleaded guilty to five counts of unpremeditated murder to avoid a possible death sentence.
+In 2013, before the tribunal at Joint Base Lewis–McChord, Russell pleaded guilty to five counts of unpremeditated murder to avoid a possible death sentence.
 The plea deal stipulated that the prosecution would be able to make a case the murders were indeed premeditated.
 In May 2013, the jury agreed that the murders were premeditated, meaning Russell now faced a mandatory life sentence.
 The judge was then given the choice over whether to give him a chance of parole.
 Russell was ultimately sentenced to life in prison without parole.